 Demisexuality makes frequent appearances online.
 Most notably on AVEN, the Demisexuality Resource Center forums, Tumblr, /r/asexual, or other online asexual spaces.
 People use the term demisexual as a useful tool to describe their identity and how it might differ from other identities.

-A demisexual person might also use additional labels in conjunction with demisexual to further describe their identity, as this one label does not tell the whole story.
-For some people, that means taking on a label like panromantic to describe who they are romantically attracted to (that is, who they would pursue a romantic relationship with), with the assumption that they might become sexually attracted to those types of people once a bond is established.
-The entire identity might be called something like panromantic demisexual.
+A demisexual person might also use additional labels in conjunction with demisexual to further describe their identity, since this one label might not tell the whole story.
+For example, some people might use a label like panromantic (romantically attracted to people regardless of their gender), and so the entire identity might be called something like panromantic demisexual.
 This naming scheme is incredibly common.

-When thinking about demisexuality, there is a common question that some people might ask: don’t all people need an emotional connection to be sexually attracted to someone?
+Some people might wonder: don’t all people need an emotional connection to be sexually attracted to someone?
 This is a common misconception.
 People who aren’t demisexual or asexual in some way can be and are attracted to people they don’t know, like strangers or celebrities.
 They might just choose not to act on it.
 Demisexuals cannot feel attracted to people they don’t know well.

 Demisexuality has been gaining more recognition as the years go on.
 There are sites, blogs, and articles dedicated to discussing this sexuality.
 And since, the dating site OkCupid has officially recognized demisexuality and has allowed its users to select it as a sexual orientation on their profile.